Maya Jama: Dark-skinned tweet was 'ignorant'

 Maya Jama: I was 'ignorant' for mocking dark-skinned black women

-Maya Jama says she was "an ignorant, stupid child" when she tweeted a joke which mocked dark-skinned black women.
+Maya Jama says she was "an ignorant, stupid child" when she tweeted a "joke" which mocked dark-skinned black women.

 The Radio 1 presenter said she didn't understand "the seriousness of the joke" when she posted it in 2012.